Square One: Michael Jackson: Release

 Square One was first released at TCL Chinese Theater on September 28, 2019, with people close to Jackson and others in attendance.
-On October 5, 2019, the film premiered in London as well as launched on YouTube.
-In early November 2019, Danny Wu embarked on a multi-city tour in China, premiering the film in Beijing, Zhengzhou, Shenzhen, Kumming, Wunan, Shanghai, and Wu's birthplace of Chengdu.
+On October 5, 2019, the film premiered in London as well as being launched on YouTube.
+In early November 2019, Danny Wu embarked on a multi-city tour in China, premiering the film in Beijing, Zhengzhou, Shenzhen, Kunming, Wunan, Shanghai, and Wu's birthplace of Chengdu.
 The film had its European premiere in Amsterdam on January 18, 2020.
 The European premiere was covered by multiple outlets including Algemeen Dagblad, RTL Boulevard, SBS6 Shownieuws, De Telegraaf, Trouw, and Algemeen Nederlands Persbureau.

 Square One was made available in an enhanced version on Amazon Prime Video on May 7, 2020, in the US and the UK and worldwide on June 12.

 Reception

 Josiah Teal from Film Threat said of the documentary, "I found this film very insightful, opening new perspectives on the entire legacy of Michael Jackson."
 UK Film Review gave the documentary 4/4 stars, stating, "It seems that there have been several counter-arguments raised against the revelations found in Leaving Neverland, but Wu's film manages to stand tallest amongst them all."